What Is Tap To Pay?

 Contactless cards

 All cards today can come contactless.
 There are contactless credit cards, debit cards, and even gift cards.
-If it has a contactless symbol such as a checkmark or four curved lines indicating a communication frequency, it’s NFC enabled and can be used in-store wherever the merchant has an NFC reader.
+If it has a contactless symbol, such as the universal contactless symbol (four curved waves), indicating a communication frequency, it’s NFC-enabled and can be used in-store wherever the merchant has an NFC reader.

 iPhone